HAHill/MCL_MATCH/README.md

-**Code and files for figures from manuscript/ "Integrative Profiling Strategies to Guide Personalized Therapy in Mantle Cell Lymphoma: A Pilot Study'**
+**Code and files for figures from manuscript <br> "Integrative Profiling Strategies to Guide Personalized Therapy in Mantle Cell Lymphoma: A Pilot Study'**
 ![Visual_abstract](Supplementary_figures/Visual_Abstract.tiff)